cosmos/sdk-tutorials/b9lab-content/3-main-concepts/09-protobuf.md

 ## Enter Starport

 When Starport creates a message for you, it also creates the gRPC definitions and Go handling code.
-Using commands, like the ones below, is relatively easy to achieve for your own chain:
+Using commands like the ones below, makes it relatively easy to introduce Protobuf elements into your own chain:

 ```sh
 $ starport scaffold map storedGame game turn red black wager:uint --module checkers --no-message